 - 9.1 A Council Officer must not by virtue of his or her official position accept a gift or benefit where the Officer derives or acquires a personal profit or advantage of value.
-It may be appropriate however for a Council Officer to: - 9.1.1 Accept a token gift or benefit (low value i.e. <\$10) without having to register it. i.e. small office or business accessories that are usually mass produced and usually contain a company logo.
-Examples include: pens, calendars, folders, mugs, ties, scarves, plaques etc, and/or personal items such as gifts of chocolates, soaps, etc. - 9.1.2 Accept a nominal value gift or benefit (value \$10 > \$50) by recording it in the gift and benefit register and with the General Manager's approval (by written authorisation). examples include: - a. gifts of alcohol or food traditionally given to Directorates / Sections of Council or individual staff.
-If possible these should be shared amongst staff rather than accepted by one staff member. - b. inexpensive pens or stationery, flowers, chocolates above a nominal value. - c. items of mass produced clothing such as t-shirts, aprons, etc. - d. free or subsidised meals and/or beverages provided infrequently (and/or reciprocally) by representatives of State or Federal government departments or agencies and clients of the Council who do not have an application or tender either before the Council or proposed. - e. free meals and/or beverages provided to Councillors and/or employees who formally represent the Council at social or local government related functions, meetings, etc. - 9.1.3 Accept a non-token (high value >\$50) gift or benefit in special circumstances, eg. an item left to you in someone's will (other than a relative), with the approval of Council.
-The General Manager is to be consulted for a determination. - 9.1.4 Accept a gift or prize as a result of entering a competition while engaging in official duties.
+It may be appropriate however for a Council Officer to: - 9.1.1 Accept a free or subsidised meals, beverages or refreshments of token value provided to Council Officers in conjunction with the performance of their official duties such as, but not limited to: - a) the discussion of official business - b) work-related events such as council-sponsored or community events, training, education sessions or workshops - c) conferences - d) council functions or events - e) social functions organised by groups, such as council committees and community organisations. - 9.1.2 Accept a token value gift or benefit (having a value of \$50 or less) by recording it in the gift and benefit register and with the General Manager's approval (by written authorisation).
+Examples include: - a) gifts of alcohol or food traditionally given to Directorates / Sections of Council or individual staff.
+If possible these should be shared amongst staff rather than accepted by one staff member. - b) inexpensive diaries or stationery, flowers, chocolates above a token value. - c) items of mass produced clothing such as t-shirts, aprons, etc. - 9.1.3 Accept a gift or benefit of high value (being more than \$50) in special circumstances, e.g. an item left to you in someone's will (other than a relative), with the approval of Council.
+The General Manager is to be consulted for a determination. - 9.1.4 Accept a gift or prize with a value less than \$50, as a result of entering a competition while engaging in official duties.
 For example, a raffle or lucky door prize drawn at a meeting or conference, or winning a prize that was promoted as an incentive to complete a survey.
-(Note, if the agency has business dealings with the organisation that provided the prize or discretional power that could be exercised in the prize giver's favour, accepting the prize may lead to perceptions of improper influence.
-In the circumstances where these prizes are over the nominal value, the prize should become the property of the Council and a decision made by the General Manager as to whether the gift is given to the Social Club to be raffled off to its members, donated to a local charity or dispersed in another transparent and accountable way). - 9.1.5 Accept a gift or benefit obtained through a purchase incentive scheme i.e. a free computer to clients after they have purchased a certain quantity of product.
-It is important that the agency does not compromise any duty of impartiality in order to obtain such bonuses and these should be handled as per prizes over a nominal value i.e. become the property of Council and dispersal at the discretion of the General Manager.
+However, if the agency has business dealings with the organisation that provided the prize or discretional power that could be exercised in the prize giver's favour, accepting the prize may lead to perceptions of improper influence.

+In the circumstances where these prizes are over the token value, the prize should become the property of the Council and a decision made by the General Manager as to whether the gift is given to the Social Club to be raffled off to its members, donated to a local charity or dispersed in another transparent and accountable way.

+- 9.1.5 Accept a gift or benefit obtained through a purchase incentive scheme i.e. a free computer to clients after they have purchased a certain quantity of product.
+It is important that the agency does not compromise any duty of impartiality in order to obtain such bonuses and these should be handled as per prizes of a high value (being more than \$50) i.e. become the property of Council and dispersal at the discretion of the General Manager.
 It is important that the acceptance of gifts or benefits through incentive schemes do not provide a private benefit to anyone directly in the area purchasing the products. - 9.1.6 Accept on behalf of Council, a ceremonial gift which is to be registered and approved by the General Manager who will decide the appropriate location for storage or display of the gift.